edoardoCB/int_spmv/README.md

 	- Uncompacted with tileHeight = 1
 	- Uncompacted with tileHeight > 1
 	- Compacted with tileHeight = 1 (there is a bug)

+The AXT software is part of the AXT_SPL library registered under a GPL license.
+The Universidad de Santiago de Compostela partially owns the intellectual rights.